What is a WordPress Slug and How To Change It?

 Slug displayed in SERP (Google Search Results)

-If you are still unsure, the following table will help you understand the difference.
-The table below illustrates how the slugs are derived from the titles and then simplified for usage in canonical URLs.
+In case you are still unsure, the following table should make things clear.
+It illustrates how the slugs are derived from the titles and then simplified for usage in canonical URLs.

 Title Slug Permalink